Get stories and expert advice on all things related to college and parenting.

 Like airlines and airports, hotel chains have adopted rules about social distancing and face coverings in public areas and some are spotlighting enhanced safety and disinfecting measures (like the Hilton family of hotels' CleanStay program).

 Breakfast buffets are on hold.
-The biggest risk will occur in highly trafficked areas such as lobbies and elevators.
+The biggest risk will occur in high traffic areas such as lobbies and elevators.
 Frequently touched surfaces or areas that do not allow for social distancing should be avoided, which may drastically change what you look for in a hotel.

 A few other ways to minimize risk in a hotel: